 Fall in love with Shakespeare's Verona, the dream-like elegance of Venice, the breathtaking beauty of the Dolomites and Italian Lake District, and the majesty of Milan.

 Board your overnight flight to Europe (please ask about our great deals).

 Italian Campaign, and Mussolini and Chamberlain met here before World War II to sign the Treaty of Stresa.
-Why not take a cruise out to the lovely Borromean Islands, to the Isola Bella where Carlo Borromeo built his charming Palace?
-As evening descends, you have reservations for an end-of-tour Celebration Dinner with wine at a local restaurant.
+Perhaps take a cruise out to the lovely Borromean Islands - Isola Bella is where Carlo Borromeo built his charming Palace.
+Savor delicious Farm-to-Table cuisine during your Celebration Dinner, accompanied with Italian wine and toast to your travels with your newfound friends.